 ‘Brain fog’ is a term many use to describe a range of cognitive difficulties, including problems with concentration, memory, and decision-making.
 It can be pretty distressing.
 Still, it is not a disease itself.
 Instead, it is a symptom.
+Some common causes of brain fog include lack of sleep, increased stress levels, depression, dementia, perimenopause, medication, hormonal conditions such as thyroid disorders, and nutrient deficiencies like vitamin B12 deficiency.

 However, another possible cause of brain fog is alcohol abuse.
 The link between alcohol abuse and brain fog has been explored.
 Now, we know alcohol can harm the brain and its cognitive function.